 - Occlusive Dressings

 The most common forms are Medical grade Self-adhesive silicone gel sheets and dressings.
 These are available without a prescription.
 The goal is minimizing the wound tension, while constantly hydrating and healing the area affected.
 Scar sheeting treatment is proven to reduce keloid with pressures of 15 to 45 mmHg.
-The course of the treatment should be at least 6 months for a minimum of 23 h/day, as stated by NCBI (read clinical study, last updated: March 19, 2019).
+The course of the treatment should be at least 6 months for a minimum of 23 h/day, as stated by NCBI (read the clinical study, last updated: March 19, 2019).

 According to another clinical trial, published by Medscape